-Atkins Diet is a low-carb diet, which is usually recommended for weight loss.
-The Atkins diet was originally promoted by the physician Dr. Robert C. Atkins, who wrote a best-selling book about it in 1972.
+Atkins Diet is a low-carb diet, which is usually favored for weight loss.
+The Atkins diet was originally created by the physician Dr. Robert C. Atkins, who wrote a best-selling book about it in 1972.

-In the Atkins Diet proponents claim that you can lose weight while eating as much protein and fat as you want, as long as you avoid foods high in carbs.
+Proponents of the diet claim that you can lose weight while eating as much protein and fat as you want, however, you have to avoid foods high in carbs.

-This diet plan has 4 phases for losing weight and maintaining it.
-Atkins diet is believed to be the launching of the low-carbs diets trend.
+This diet plan consists of 4 phases for losing weight and maintaining it.
+Atkins diet is considered the launching of all low-carbs diets trend.

 But, high-protein, low-carb, and high-fat?
 That sounds familiar.
 Isn’t this a ketogenic diet?
 It sure sounds like a keto diet but there is a difference between the two.

 It’s simple.
-When you are following keto you are cutting out most of the carbs and they stay low.
-The Atkins Diet, however, starts with minimizing your carb intake to 20g/day.
+When you are being on a keto you are cutting out most of the carbs and they stay low.
+The Atkins Diet, however, starts with reducing your carb intake to 20g/day.
 At least in Phase 1.

-Then you are gradually increasing your carb intake and start eating more of your favorite fruits, which is highly restricted in keto.
+Then you are progressively increasing your carb intake and start consuming more of your favorite fruits, something restricted in keto.

-On Atkins Diet, you are also eating more protein – 30% of your daily calorie intake (on keto you are eating around 20%).
-Due to increasing your carbs intake, the Atkins diet is more flexible in terms of eating favorite fruits and veggies.
+On Atkins Diet, you are also consuming more protein – 30% of your daily calorie intake (on keto you are eating around 20%).
+Since you are increasing your carbs intake, the Atkins diet is more flexible when it comes down to eating favorite fruits and veggies.

-In normal circumstances, the body’s cells use glucose as their primary form of energy.
-People can typically obtain glucose from dietary carbs, including sugars and starchy foods.
+In normal circumstances, the body’s cells use glucose as their main source of energy.
+People can usually attain glucose from dietary carbs, including sugars and starchy foods.

-In general, it should take you 2–4 days to enter ketosis.
-However, some people may find they need a week or longer.
-The time it takes depends on various factors, such as your age, metabolism, exercise level, and current carb, protein, and fat intake.
+Overall, it should take you 2–4 days to enter ketosis.
+On the other hand, some people might need a week or longer.
+The time it takes depends on different factors, like your age, exercise level, and current carb, protein, metabolism and fat intake.

 The body breaks these down into simple sugars.
-Afterward, it either uses glucose as fuel or stores it in the liver and muscles as glycogen.
+Eventually, it either uses glucose as fuel or stores it in the liver and muscles as glycogen.

-If there is not enough glucose available to provide enough energy, the body will adopt an alternative strategy to meet those needs.
-Specifically, it begins to break down fat stores and use glucose from triglycerides.
+In the case there isn’t enough glucose available to provide enough energy, the body will adopt an alternative strategy to meet those needs.
+In specific, it begins to break down fat stores and use glucose from triglycerides.

-While most experts agree that carbohydrates are a necessary nutrient for active individuals and for people trying to build or maintain muscle, low-fat diets like keto and Atkins aren’t as bad as starvation.
+It basically goes like this.
+Most experts admit that carbohydrates are a necessary nutrient for active individuals and for people, who try to build or maintain muscle mass.
+You should know that low-fat diets like keto and Atkins are better than entering starvation mode.

-When explaining the idea behind the high-protein, high-fat diets, the Academy of Nutrition and Dietetics notes that a total fast or starvation would typically cause the body to start breaking down lean muscle mass for energy.
+When clarifying the idea behind the high-protein, high-fat diets, the Academy of Nutrition and Dietetics acknowledges that a total fast or starvation (hunger) would usually lead to breaking down the lean muscle mass of the body for energy.

-But because the Atkins diet still provides the body with calories and is not full fast, it doesn’t cause this same muscle breakdown.
+Yet, the Atkins diet still gives the body calories and is not a starvation diet, it doesn’t cause the same muscle loss.

-Now, let’s get more specific with the 4 Phases of Atkins.
+Now, let’s get into details with the 4 Phases of Atkins.

 Phase 1 (induction):

-Under 20 grams of carbs per day for 2 weeks.
-Eat high-fat, high-protein, with low-carb vegetables like leafy greens.
-This kick-starts weight loss.
+Under 20 grams of carbs in a day for 2 weeks.
+Eat high-fat, high-protein, with low-carb vegetables like spinach.
+This makes your weight loss journey faster.

-By limiting the number of carbs you eat to around 20g a day, your body will switch its main fuel source from carbs to fat.
+When you limit the number of carbs you consume to around 20g a day, your body will change its main fuel source from carbs to fat.

-Every phase of the New Atkins plan is based on proven scientific principles and is a completely safe, natural way to lose weight.
+Every part of the New Atkins plan is based on proven scientific principles.
+The Atkins diet is also a completely safe, natural way to lose weight.

-The induction phase is about helping you distinguish hunger from habit, and changing the amount what you eat to suit your appetite as it decreases.
+The induction phase is about helping you differentiate hunger from habit, and changing the amount of food you consume to make sure your appetite decreases.

 Phase 2 (balancing):

-If you don’t have that much weight to lose, you are a vegetarian or just want a greater food variety, you can skip the induction phase and start the Atkins Diet from Phase 2.
+If you don’t have that much fat to cut, you are a vegetarian or just want a greater food variety, you can skip the induction phase and start the Atkins Diet from here.

-You’ll start Phase 2 by eating 25 grams of net carbs daily, and then begin to increase overall carb intake in 5-gram increments.
-By the end of this phase, you may find that your carb balance sits between 30 and 80 daily grams of net carbs
+You’ll start Phase 2 by eating 25 grams of net carbs daily, and then begin to increase overall carb intake in 5-gram increase.
+By the end of this phase, you should find that your carb balance holds between 30 and 80 daily grams of net carbs.

-Phase 2 typically lasts until you’re within 10 pounds of your goal weight.
-However, depending on your personal weight loss goals, you may choose to transition into Phase 3 sooner.
-Early transitioning is best for those who are vegetarian or looking to slow the rate of their weight loss.
+Phase 2 usually lasts until you’re within 10 pounds of your goal weight.
+Yet, depending on your personal weight loss goals, you might choose to transition into Phase 3 sooner.
+Early transitioning is recommended for those of you who are vegetarian or looking to slow the rate of their weight loss.

-Slowly add more nuts, low-carb vegetables, and small amounts of fruit back to your diet.
-In this phase you will find your carb tolerance – that’s the level of carbs you can eat daily while still losing weight at a steady pace.
+Do that by simply add more nuts, low-carb vegetables, and small amounts of fruit back to your diet.
+In phase 2 of the Atkins diet you will discover your carb tolerance – that’s the level of carbs you can consume per day and still losing weight at a steady pace.

 Phase 3 (fine-tuning):

-When you’re very close to your goal weight, add more carbs to your diet until weight loss slows down.
-Phase 3 is all about helping you establish a long-term way of eating so you can stay happy and healthy for good.
+When you’re very near to your goal weight, add more carbs to your diet until weight loss slows down.
+Phase 3 is all about helping you establish and maintain a long-term way of eating so you can stay happy and healthy for good.

-Phase 3 is also about building up your carb tolerance, so hit by the time you’re ready to move on to Phase 4, you know what works for you in the long-term.
+Phase 3 is also about building up your carb tolerance, so when you’re ready to move on to Phase 4, you know what works for you in the long-term.

-During Phase 3, you will increase your carb intake by 10g per week.
-This is so you can find your carb balance – the ideal level that will allow you to reach your goal weight and stay there.
-Everyone’s different, so it is just trial and error.
-Take it at your own pace and listen to your body.
+During Phase 3, you should increase your carb intake by 10g per week.
+This is so you can find your carb balance – the ideal level that allows you to reach your goal weight and stay there.
+We are all different, so it is just trial and error.
+Take your time and listen to your body.

-By the time you reach your goal weight and have kept it there for a month, you should have a pretty good idea of what amount and type of carbs your body can handle, and what it can’t.
+By the time you reach your goal weight and have kept it there for a month, you should have a pretty clear picture of what amount and type of carbs your body can handle, and what it can’t.

-If your cravings come back or your weight loss stalls, drop your carb intake by 10g for a week, then introduce an extra 5g until you find your level.
-In this final ‘fine-tuning’ stage of your plan, you’ll discover the balance between what you can eat and maintain your ideal weight.
+If your cravings come back or your weight loss hits a plateau, drop your carb intake by 10g for a week, then add an extra 5g until you find your balance.
+In this final ‘fine-tuning’ stage of your plan, you’ll find the balance between what you can consume and maintain your ideal weight.

 Phase 4 (maintenance):

 Congratulations!
 You’ve done the hard work.
 You have achieved your dream weight.
 Phase 4 is all about maintaining this weight for good.
-Here you can eat as many healthy carbs (fruits and veggies) as your body can tolerate without regaining weight. (however, eating processed or packaged foods is not recommended because they are high in calories)
+Here you can eat as many healthy carbs (fruits and veggies) as your body can tolerate without gaining back the weight. (yet, stay away from eating processed or packaged foods because they are high in calories)

-Keep in mind, that daily activity plays a big role here.
-The carbs intake differs as per the amount of energy you burn.
-So, the best way to progress is by knowing your body and how it tolerates different carb intake.
+Keep in mind, that daily activity plays a major role here.
+The carbs intake differentiate as per the amount of energy you burn.
+So, the best way to constantly make progress is by knowing your body and how it tolerates different carb intake.
 You can do that by simply maintaining a journal of the foods you eat.

-Although you’ve achieved your goal weight, maintaining it can be a hard task.
-There will be times when you slip off the edge.
+Despite the fact you’ve achieved your goal weight, maintaining it can be a hard task.
+There will be times when you step outside the path.
 Don’t worry!
 Everybody has cravings and gains a little weight at some point.
 Let that don’t demotivate you.

-If you happen to gain a couple of extra pounds, drop your carbs to 10-20g to remain control of the situation.
+If you happen to gain a couple of extra pounds, drop your carbs to 10-20g to stay in control of the situation.

-If you go back and keep the carb balance that you’ve refined over the last weeks and months, there’s nothing to stop you from staying at your goal weight indefinitely.
+If you go back and keep the carb balance that you’ve refined over the last weeks and months, there’s nothing in the world to stop you from staying at your goal weight for good.

-In Phase 4, you can decrease your fat intake and increase your carbs consumption.
-However, being active is more important to stay healthy than any diet.
+In Phase 4, you can minimize your fat intake and increase your carbs consumption.
+Yet, having a daily activity is more important to stay healthy than any diet.
 So, if you haven’t started exercising yet, now would be the perfect time to do so!